RoksolanaVeres/Advice-generator_app/README.md

 - Learned how to use variables in CSS for colors
 - Practiced the work with API using fetch()
+- Refreshed my memory about async functions
+- Learned how to make a loader

 ## Author